Free Fitness / Fat Loss / Weight Loss / Exercise Information Resource

 Who needs tryptophan?

-The following events in the people indicate the need for more high-tryptophan in food.
-The conditions in people like depression, anxiety, irritability, impatience, impulsiveness, inability to concentrate, weight gain or unexplained weight loss, slow growth in children, overeating and/or carbohydrate cravings, poor dream recall, insomnia etc. needs high amount of tryptophan in their food.
+The following conditions indicate the need for more high-tryptophan foods: depression, anxiety, irritability, impatience, impulsiveness, inability to concentrate, weight gain or unexplained weight loss, slow growth in children, overeating and/or carbohydrate cravings, poor dream recall, insomnia etc.

 In recent years, melatonin has gained the reputation as the natural answer to insomnia.
 Yet the fact that melatonin is made in the pineal gland from serotonin is frequently overlooked.
 Thus supplemental tryptophan may induce one’s pineal gland to naturally increase its melatonin production.
 Also, important sleep regulating nerve circuits in the brainstem (the raphe nuclei) use serotonin as their neurotransmitter, so it is unreasonable to expect melatonin alone to provide optimal insomnia relief.
 Low dose melatonin (0.5mg to 1mg) plus tryptophan (500mg to 1500mg) may prove more effective for many people with serious insomnia.

-The consumption of warm milk before bed simply a theory or it is a scientifically proven truth.
-As a matter of fact that eating dairy foods before bed can improve your sleep.
-Dairy is a good source of tryptophan, an amino acid that your body converts to melatonin and serotonin (both of which are thought to induce sleep).
+Is the consumption of warm milk before bed simply a theory or is it a scientifically proven truth?
+As a matter of fact, eating dairy foods before bed can improve your sleep.
+Dairy produce is a good source of tryptophan, which your body converts to melatonin and serotonin (both of which are thought to induce sleep).
 Some other foods which contain tryptophan include bananas, oats, poultry and peanuts.
 A light bedtime snack should consist of mostly carbohydrates with a small amount of protein.
 This particular combination increases the availability of tryptophan to the brain.

 .